rummelsworth/morrowind-stuff/README.md

 - Go find and kill the sketchy merchant with the BoBS on the road northwest of Caldera.
   - For now, only wear them when you aren't fighting.
-Eventually, you'll get the CotSH and the blindness won't be a problem.
+Eventually, you'll get the CotSH and the Blind effect won't be a problem.
 - At some point, you can visit the Vassir-Didanat mine and report its location to the hidden Hlaalu guy in Vivec, to get a free daedric longbow.
 - Also at some point, you can go up to Gnisis, then north up to a path